ramitsurana/awesome-kubernetes/docs/README.md

 > -- Michael Jordan

 Without the help from these [amazing contributors](https://github.com/ramitsurana/awesome-kubernetes/graphs/contributors), building this awesome-repo would never has been possible.
-Thank You very much guys !!
+Thank You very much everyone !!

 **Thanks to Gitbook.This awesome list can now be downloaded and read in the form of a book.
 Check it out -->  https://ramitsurana.gitbook.io/awesome-kubernetes/docs .Keep Learning Keep Sharing !!**